ThatOSDeveloper/ThatOSDeveloper.github.io/README.md

 - [BE6502 C Repo](https://github.com/ThatOSDeveloper/Simple-BE6502-C-Template)

 ## SlugOS
-SlugOS is an in development custom OS written from scratch, its in very early beta and is entirely unusable, it has only recently been restarted (this is the 4th time of a full total restart)
+SlugOS is an in development custom OS written from scratch, its in very early beta and is entirely unusable, it has only recently been restarted (this is the 9th and hopefully final rewrite).
 - [SlugOS Repo](https://github.com/SlugOS/SlugOS)